Altinn/altinn-studio-docs/content/technology/architecture/components/application/solution/altinn-platform/authorization/resourceregistry/_index.md

 | Resourcetype | Type of resource.  | Access management |

+## Policies

+Polices defined for apps and resources will be stored by resource registry.

+### App Policies

+The App Policies are policies for Apps [created in Altinn Studio](../../../../../../../../app/development/configuration/authorization/).
+The policy is created in Altinn Studio and migrated to the Access Policy component when the app is deployed to a test or production environment.

+An app policy contains information about the different resources in an App and who and what kind of operations they are allowed to perform.
+The who is identified using Altinn Roles, Access Groups, or roles/groups from other sources.

+### Resource Registry Policies

+The resource registry policies are policies for resources that is not comming from Altinn 3 apps.
+It could be any functionality hosted on any platform.

+Both digital and analog services can be registrated in the resource registry.

 ## Construction

 See [construction components](/technology/architecture/components/application/construction/altinn-platform/authorization/resourceregistry/) if you want to see how the component is built.